 In this practical activity students will make a parabolic solar reflector and then investigate its ability to focus sunlight.
-It will probably work best if students have already seen Shedding Light on Curved Mirrors, but this is not essential.

 The ten-minute video below first looks at what parabolas are (including the mathematics involved) and then Spiro shows students how to make and test their own linear parabolic solar reflector.